 Other Breakfast Mac and Cheese Ingredient Notes

 You’ll find the turkey sausage crumbles near the bacon and breakfast sausage in your grocery store.
-If you have trouble finding it, you can use reduced fat pork sausage or my homemade chicken breakfast sausage recipe instead.
+If you have trouble finding it, you can use my homemade version or reduced fat pork sausage.
+I also have a recipe for homemade chicken breakfast sausage patties in case you’re looking to make breakfast sandwiches as well.

 And because I know you’re wondering, yes, you can use Frosted Flakes instead of Corn Flakes for the topping.
 Don’t tell anyone, but I actually used Frosted Flakes in my first test batch.
 It adds a contrasting sweetness that’s actually really great if you wanted to add some spice to the dish with black pepper or hot sauce.